Did you know wet wipes could potentially cause harm to the environment or to your skin?

 So far, the biggest of those fatbergs was found in Whitechapel, London.
 That monster was 250 meters (820 feet) long and weighed 130 tonnes.
 It took a whole nine weeks to remove it.

 And this sort of problem occurs not only in England but in sewer systems all over the world.
 Here’s an example in Fargo, North Dakota:

 What’s more, most of them also contain alcohol, preservatives and other chemicals which can cause a lot of environmental harm when disposed of in nature or landfills.

 Eco-Friendly Wet Wipes As Alternatives

 Because of this, it is wise to use eco-friendly baby wipes as they cause less damage to the environment.

 Don’t ever flush wet wipes down the toilet.
 This also goes for biodegradable or completely compostable wipes that are labeled as “flushable”.

 You may see wipes labeled as “flushable” or “fine-to-flush” and think that’s the same as eco-friendly – but it’s not.

 Those labels simply mean that the wipes don’t easily clog up the sewers or create fatbergs.
 They don’t consider any environmental impact.

 If anything, this is even more harmful to the environment as it speeds up the disintegration into microplastics (see the section on “oxo-degradable” in this article).

 The irony about this: as the BBC found out, none of the so-called “flushable” wipes have even passed the flush test so far.
 The upshot: steer clear of them.

-So even if you opt for truly eco-friendly and biodegradable wipes, always dispose of them in the appropriate way.
+So even if you opt for truly eco-friendly and biodegradable wipes, always dispose of them properly.